qmeng222/NodeTodo/ReadMe.md

 ### About:

-A MEAN stack app for managing to-do lists with full CRUD functionality
+A MEAN stack app for managing to-do lists with full CRUD functionality.

 ---